 So, as you can imagine, prolonged bouts of stress, a poor diet, a failure to exercise, and even solitude can knock that balance out of whack, causing your fight-or-flight response to run rampant.

 Ultimately, the healthier your ANS is, the more easily you’ll be able to adapt to what life throws at you.
-What’s interesting is that starting to see a dip in your HRV can predict illness.
+Interestingly, starting to see a dip in your HRV can predict illness.
 In more severe cases, low HRV can indicate depression, anxiety, and even an increased risk of heart disease.
-Concurrently, having a higher HRV can indicate you’re in great cardiovascular shape and more adept at managing stress.
+Concurrently, having a higher HRV can indicate good cardiovascular fitness and the ability to better manage stress.

 The old-fashioned way to measure HRV is with an electrocardiogram (EKG)—you might be familiar with this if you’ve had the wires of an EKG machine attached to you during an annual physical.
 Of course, this is not practical if you’re trying to measure this on a nightly basis.

 Many new products are available for measuring HRV while you sleep, including the Oura ring and the sleepme Sleep Tracker.
 The former is a wearable ring, while the latter is our non-wearable sleep tracker.
 Using a sleep tracker like sleepme’s allows a person to dig deeper into their sleep with a non-wearable, non-intrusive tracker and provides data like HRV, sleep trends, body temperature variations, and more.

 There are options if you’re interested in determining your HRV—it just depends on which method you would like to use to gather your stats.